Jenguk42/CCNA/Notes/CLI Commands/Router CLI Commands.md

 		- Stick to using the next-hop in your static routes!

 - `ip route IP-ADDRESS NETMASK EXIT-INTERFACE NEXT-HOP`
-		- Configures both next-hop and interface
+	- **Fully specified** static route: Configures both next-hop and interface
 	- E.g., For R2 to reach PC4, it should:
 		- Send the packet out of the `G0/1` interface and
 		- Hop to `G0/0` interface of R4 which has an IP address of `192.168.24.4`.